 The sky was blue, the weather had just a hint of autumn on its breath.
 The black smoke roiled on the horizon, devouring the light while the ash and debris sucked the life out of the city.
 It did not matter.

 My friends surged across the river and they went in, and they kept going in.
 Over and over and over again.
 Hours turned to days turned to weeks turned to months.

 Every year I stay quiet, but I doggedly read what they write and listen to what they say (or don't say).
 I know their stories by heart by now, but I listen anyway.
 My dispatch friends trying to stay on top of the exploding phones and screaming radios.
-My EMT and Paramedic friends throwing their go bag in the car and heading to receiving points where they might work in shifts for days.
+My EMT and Paramedic friends threw their go bag in the car and headed to receiving points where they might work in shifts for days.
 My technical rescue friends working "The Pile," desperate for a save until it was clear it could only be a recovery.
-My debriefing friends quietly moving among the grayed out providers, offering a supportive shoulder and a bottle of cold Snapple.
+My debriefing friends quietly moved among the grayed-out providers, offering a supportive shoulder and a bottle of cold Snapple.

 Some years they talk about it, some years they do not.